stardot/beebem-windows/CONTRIBUTING.md

 ### Preparing a new release

-* When it's time to publish a new release version, create a single commit on `master` with the following changes only:
+* When it's time to publish a new release version, first check that any new files that should be distributed with BeebEm have been added to [Src/InnoSetup/BeebEmSetup.iss](https://github.com/stardot/beebem-windows/blob/master/Src/InnoSetup/BeebEmSetup.iss) and [Src/ZipFile/MakeZipFile.pl](https://github.com/stardot/beebem-windows/blob/master/Src/ZipFile/MakeZipFile.pl).

+* Create a single commit on `master` with the following changes only:

   * Increment the version number in [Src/Version.h](https://github.com/stardot/beebem-windows/blob/master/Src/Version.h) and set `VERSION_DATE` to today's date.

   * Increment the following values in [Src/InnoSetup/BeebEmSetup.iss](https://github.com/stardot/beebem-windows/blob/master/Src/InnoSetup/BeebEmSetup.iss): `AppVerName`, `VersionInfoVersion`, and the `HKLM\SOFTWARE\BeebEm\Version` registry key

   * Describe the new features in this release in [CHANGES.md](https://github.com/stardot/beebem-windows/blob/master/CHANGES.md).

-  * Ensure any new files that should be distributed with BeebEm are added to [Src/InnoSetup/BeebEmSetup.iss](https://github.com/stardot/beebem-windows/blob/master/Src/InnoSetup/BeebEmSetup.iss) and [Src/ZipFile/MakeZipFile.pl](https://github.com/stardot/beebem-windows/blob/master/Src/ZipFile/MakeZipFile.pl).

 * Tag this commit using the form `X.Y` and push the commit using `git push origin master --tags`.